efrombonziworld2000/BonziWORLD-E-edition/README.md

 # BonziWORLD-Server
 Reprogrammed BonziWORLD server with a couple new security features.
-Works basically like vanilla bonziworld but without all the vulnerabilities
+Works basically like vanilla bonziworld but without all the vulnerabilities.
+No building required!

 # Dependencies
 Node JS, Socket.io and That's it!